SFDO-Community/Summit-Events-App/docs/set-up.md

 1. Go to Sites in Setup

-2. Click on the name of the site that you Summit Events to be active in.
+2. Click on the "Site Label" of the site that you Summit Events to be active in.

 3. Click on the "Public Access Settings" button at the top of the site definition page.